 Goods/services not delivered:

-In case of the duplicate payment issue, the merchant needs to share the proof of deliveries, invoices, any other authorised proof of product/service delivery.
+In case of a duplicate payment issue, the merchant needs to share the proof of deliveries, invoices, any other authorized proof of product/service delivery.

 Helpful supporting proofs may include, but are not limited to:

 - Screenshots of any signatures proving payment authorization from the customer